 Dive Deep for the Treasures you Seek

-There is absolutely no denying that 2020 has proven extremely turbulent.
+There is absolutely no denying that a pandemic market has proven extremely turbulent.
 And in the world of multifamily real estate, the same rings true.
 Trying to make heads or tails of what is working, what is a trend, what is a temporary crisis, and how to plan for the future is no easy task.
 These uncertainties are leaving many investors and developers questioning how best to spend their money, when to invest, and in what market/neighborhood to do so.

 Whatever the case may be, it’s hardly surprising to learn that good real estate market research can help prospective investors choose a location and/or property that’s not only practical in the here and now, but one that is capable of turning a profit for them down the line—especially in a year that may be plagued with pandemic, social unrest, fluctuating stock market conditions, and fleeting retail.
 It makes sense that people do their due diligence before dropping any amount of cash on a real estate deal.

 Well-designed real estate market research can help corporate investors, lending professionals, developers, private buyers, sellers, and residents alike critically assess the existing value of properties as well as their potential value.
 However, we find even the most data-driven research is missing one critical element that can determine the ultimate success of a project:

 Yes, location is everything when dealing in real estate.
 And true, changing cultural norms and evolving demographics determine real estate demand—forcing neighborhood life cycle change and creating systems of supply and demand that expand and shrink financial margins within an area.

 But!
 If you don’t know who your target audience is—and why they are choosing your little box of air over the fierce competition—how do you know what to build and how to differentiateyour asset?